The 2018 keynote address will be given at 7:15 p.m. Friday, November 2, at the Fayetteville Town Center.

 Invited faculty talks will be given from 1:30-3:00 p.m.
-Friday, October 27, in the Chancellor Hotel, Eureka Springs Ballroom, on the Fayetteville Square.
-Abstracts are posted below.
+Friday, November 2, in the Chancellor Hotel, Eureka Springs Ballroom, on the Fayetteville Square.
+Abstracts and titles will be posted when available.

 Invited student talks will be given from 3:15-5:00 p.m.
 Friday, November 2, in the Chancellor Hotel, assigned rooms, on the Fayetteville Square.
 (Please see the link to “Invited Student Speakers.”)

 2018 Keynote Speaker (Friday Evening – Town Center – 7:15 pm)

 TITLE: Planetary-scale and space-based genomics for improving astronaut health.